HL7/davinci-pdex-formulary/input/pagecontent/change_notes.md

     <li>
       <a href="https://jira.hl7.org/browse/FHIR-31672">FHIR-31762</a>:
       <p>
-        Updated <a href="http://hl7.org/fhir/us/davinci-drug-formulary/STU1.1/search_parameters.html">search parameter</a> descriptions to include all of the search parameters in the <a href="http://hl7.org/fhir/us/davinci-drug-formulary/STU1.1/CapabilityStatement-usdf-server.html">CapabilityStatement</a>.
+        Updated <a href="https://hl7.org/fhir/us/davinci-drug-formulary/STU1.1/search_parameters.html">search parameter</a> descriptions to include all of the search parameters in the <a href="https://hl7.org/fhir/us/davinci-drug-formulary/STU1.1/CapabilityStatement-usdf-server.html">CapabilityStatement</a>.
       </p>
     </li>
     <li>
       <a href="https://jira.hl7.org/browse/FHIR-32178">FHIR-32178</a>:
       <p>
-        Added "charge" to the <a href="http://hl7.org/fhir/us/davinci-drug-formulary/STU1.1/CodeSystem-usdf-CopayOptionCS.html">usdf-CopayOptionCS</a> and the <a href="http://hl7.org/fhir/us/davinci-drug-formulary/STU1.1/CodeSystem-usdf-CoinsuranceOptionCS.html">usdf-CoinsuranceOptionCS</a>code systems to handle drugs that consist of a charge, but are not subject to a deductible.
+        Added "charge" to the <a href="https://hl7.org/fhir/us/davinci-drug-formulary/STU1.1/CodeSystem-usdf-CopayOptionCS.html">usdf-CopayOptionCS</a> and the <a href="https://hl7.org/fhir/us/davinci-drug-formulary/STU1.1/CodeSystem-usdf-CoinsuranceOptionCS.html">usdf-CoinsuranceOptionCS</a>code systems to handle drugs that consist of a charge, but are not subject to a deductible.
       </p>
     </li>
     <li>
       <a href="https://jira.hl7.org/browse/FHIR-32622">FHIR-32622</a>:
       <p>
-        Guidance was added to  <a href="http://hl7.org/fhir/us/davinci-drug-formulary/STU1.1/StructureDefinition-usdf-CoveragePlan.html">Formulary Coverage Plan</a> indicating that we are considering basing the CoveragePlan profile off of the InsurancePlan resource in a future release instead of the List resource.
+        Guidance was added to  <a href="https://hl7.org/fhir/us/davinci-drug-formulary/STU1.1/StructureDefinition-usdf-CoveragePlan.html">Formulary Coverage Plan</a> indicating that we are considering basing the CoveragePlan profile off of the InsurancePlan resource in a future release instead of the List resource.
       </p>
     </li>
      <li>
       <a href="https://jira.hl7.org/browse/FHIR-32625">FHIR-32625</a>:
       <p>
-        Changes were implemented to improve the navigation by updating the <a href="http://hl7.org/fhir/us/davinci-drug-formulary/STU1.1/toc.html">Table of Contents</a>, the specification menu, and page design.
+        Changes were implemented to improve the navigation by updating the <a href="https://hl7.org/fhir/us/davinci-drug-formulary/STU1.1/toc.html">Table of Contents</a>, the specification menu, and page design.
       </p>
     </li>
      <li>
       <a href="https://jira.hl7.org/browse/FHIR-32627">FHIR-32627</a>:
       <p>
-        Guidance was added to  <a href="http://hl7.org/fhir/us/davinci-drug-formulary/STU1.1/search_parameters.html">Search Parameters</a> indicating that the search parameters DrugName, DrugPlan, and DrugTier will be changed to more compliant names like: lower-case 'drug-name', 'drug-plan', and 'drug-tier' in a future release.
+        Guidance was added to  <a href="https://hl7.org/fhir/us/davinci-drug-formulary/STU1.1/search_parameters.html">Search Parameters</a> indicating that the search parameters DrugName, DrugPlan, and DrugTier will be changed to more compliant names like: lower-case 'drug-name', 'drug-plan', and 'drug-tier' in a future release.
       </p>
     </li>
     <li>
       <a href="https://jira.hl7.org/browse/FHIR-32723">FHIR-32723</a>:
       <p>
-        Several value sets found in <a href="http://hl7.org/fhir/us/davinci-drug-formulary/STU1.1/artifacts.html#terminology-code-systems">Terminology: Code Systems</a> were not properly displaying the value and description correctly for "code for qualifier for coinsurance rate", "codes for qualifier of copay amount" and "codes for medication drug tiers in health plans".
+        Several value sets found in <a href="https://hl7.org/fhir/us/davinci-drug-formulary/STU1.1/artifacts.html#terminology-code-systems">Terminology: Code Systems</a> were not properly displaying the value and description correctly for "code for qualifier for coinsurance rate", "codes for qualifier of copay amount" and "codes for medication drug tiers in health plans".
 This has been corrected.
 The definition column has been updated to no longer be blank and contain the proper information.
       </p>
     </li>
     <li>
       <a href="https://jira.hl7.org/browse/FHIR-32958">FHIR-32958</a>:
       <p>
-        Added guidance for searching by <a href="specification.html#searching-by-drug-names">drug name</a> strings.
+        Added guidance for searching by <a href="https://hl7.org/fhir/us/davinci-drug-formulary/STU1.1/specification.html#searching-by-drug-names">drug name</a> strings.
       </p>
     </li>
     <li>
       <a href="https://jira.hl7.org/browse/FHIR-32958">FHIR-32958</a>:
       <p>
-        Added guidance on <a href="http://hl7.org/fhir/us/davinci-drug-formulary/STU1.1/use_cases_and_overview.html#searching-by-drug-names">drug name searching</a> with description of RxNorm term types, formats, and drug names that might appear on a formulary.
+        Added guidance on <a href="https://hl7.org/fhir/us/davinci-drug-formulary/STU1.1/use_cases_and_overview.html#searching-by-drug-names">drug name searching</a> with description of RxNorm term types, formats, and drug names that might appear on a formulary.
       </p>
     </li>
   </ul>
 <p>&nbsp;</p>

+### Changes and Updates for Version 1.0.1

+* Technical correction to version 1.0.0

+### Changes and Updates for Version 1.0.0

+* Initial publication

+### Changes and Updates for Version 0.1.0

+* Initial draft implementation guide for testing